sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 the two invoices that are below 100, making the assertion to pass.

 Note that, besides making the test easier to write, the use of stubs also made the test class more cohesive.
 The `InvoiceFilterTest` only tests the `InvoiceFilter` class.
-It does not test the behavior of the `IssueInvoices` class.
+It does not test the u of the `IssueInvoices` class.
 Clearly, `IssueInvoices` deserves to be tested, but some place else, and by means of an integration test.

 Note that a cohesive test has less chances of failing because of something else.
 In the old version, the